figure002/setlyze/source/user_manual.rst

 *Analysis 3 "Relation between Species"*
     Determine if there is a relation between two (groups of) species on SETL plates in a location.
 Plates per location are compared.
-And instead of looking at different plate spots, only the presence or absence of a specie on a plate is taken into account.
+Also instead of looking at different plate spots, only the presence or absence of a specie on a plate is taken into account.